greenm01/ec4x/docs/ec4x_specs.md

 Construction and repair of House assets is accomplished planetside or in orbit, with restrictions.

-The number of turns required to construct a ship is two turns, unless otherwise specified.
+The number of turns required to construct a Military ship is two turns.
+Spacelift Command ships require one turn.

 The number of turns required to repair a crippled ship is one turn.
-The ship's squadron must already be located at a colony equipped with a shipyard, and the ship remains decommissioned through the repair period.
+The ship's squadron must be located at a colony equipped with a shipyard, and the ship remains decommissioned through the repair period.

 Newly commissioned ships, and repaired ships, will remain in their existing docs until ordered to join a squadron.